 Taylor is survived by his wife, Claire Yoshida; son Kiyoshi Taylor; parents Sam and Seretha Taylor; brother Daniel Taylor; sister Diane Taylor; and many nieces, nephews, cousins, aunts and uncles.
 Donations in his memory can be made to Philosophy Talk.
-Memorial information will be updated on this story and on the Stanford philosophy department website when it becomes available.To send flowers to the family of Kenneth Taylor, please visit Tribute Store
+Memorial information will be updated on this story and on the Stanford philosophy department website when it becomes available.To plant a tree in memory of Kenneth Taylor, please visit Tribute Store

 Sunnyvale Chapel and Crematory